hibbitts-design/docsify-this/README.md

 ##### header-image-fade-full-width

-Suggested width of 1200px to 2000px, and display of Table of Contents is not available.
+Suggested width of 1200px to 2000px, and display of Table of Contents or 'Edit this Page' links at top of page are not available.

 ```markdown
 ![Photo of Mountain](images/mountain.jpg ":class=header-image-fade-full-width")